astronomer/docs/astro/manage-astro-executors.md

 :::

 You can configure multiple different custom worker Pods to override the default Astro worker Pod on a per-task basis.
-You might complete this setup to change how many resources the Pod uses, or to create an `empty_dir` for tasks to store temporary files.
+You might complete this setup to change how many resources the Pod uses.

 1. Add the following import to your DAG file: